jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 The findings from these studies are not only valuable for conducting experimental investigations with hydrogen but also have major implications for the design of #glspl("swith").
 Next, these findings shall be presented in detail, followed by explanations of their importance in the context of #gls("swith") design and experimental procedures

+// --------------------------- geometrical aspects -------------------------- //
 When pressurized hydrogen is released from its vessel, certain geometrical aspects have a significant impact on the subsequent spontaneous ignition.
 One crucial factor is the tube length.
 Both numerical simulations and experimental studies on releasing pressurized hydrogen indicate that the longer the pipe, the greater the likelihood of spontaneous ignition occurrence @Qiu2024 @Zhou2022 @Yang2021 @Jin2021.
 However, when the length of the tube exceeds a certain threshold, the tendency for self-ignition of high-pressure hydrogen becomes weaker @Zhou2022.
 According to @Wang2019, this weakening of the self-ignition tendency occurs only after the tube length exceeds $1700 "mm"$.
-For this thesis, the shape of the tubes containing the #gls("cgh2", long:true) were defined as cylindrical.
-Regarding tube length, in @chap_0_7 it was noted that high ranges are desired for economic reasons.
-Conversely, if longer tubes could increase the risk of self-ignition, the determination of optimal tube length becomes more complex.
+For this thesis, the shape of the tubes containing the #gls("cgh2", long:true) was  defined as cylindrical.
+Regarding the tube length, in @chap_0_7 it was noted that high ranges are desired for economic reasons.
+Conversely, if longer tubes could increase the risk of self-ignition, the determination of the optimal tube length becomes more complex.

 For designing #glspl("swith"), in addition to the available literature on experimental self-ignition tests, it may be necessary to conduct similar tests with markedly longer tubes.
 The need for much longer tubes, in the range of $~ 5 "m to" ~80 "m "$ @link_Lufthansa_Airbus_380, is driven by the economic desire to increase flight range and the fact that tanks integrated inside the wings of commercial aircraft are much longer than the tubes commonly used in experimental tests.
 The preference for shorter tubes (less than $5 "m "$) in current experiments is primarily due to cost and time constraints faced by researchers.

-According to reviews by @Qiu2024 @Zhou2022 @Yang2021 @Wang2019, experimental tests are generally conducted with tubes of length $ <= 4200 "mm"$.
-Notably, tubes with lengths $<= 1000 "mm"$ are more common than the comparatively long tubes of $4200 "mm"$ employed in @Kitabayashi2013.
+According to reviews by @Qiu2024 @Zhou2022 @Yang2021 @Wang2019, experimental tests are generally conducted with tube lengths $ <= 4200 "mm"$.
+Notably, tube lengths $<= 1000 "mm"$ are more common than the comparatively long lengths of $4200 "mm"$ employed in @Kitabayashi2013.
 A comprehensive list of experimental parameters, including tube lengths used in various studies, is provided in @tab_27 @Yang2021.
 This table highlights the current limitations in experimental setups and underscores the need for tests more closely aligned with the actual dimensions of #glspl("swith").

 #figure(